cuducos/findaconf/README.md

 ### Further installation notes

-If you need further instructions to configure your develeopment environment, take a look at our [Vagrant bootstrap script](/Vagrant.sh).
-It has all the commands to instal Python, Node.js, CoffeeScript, Bower and PostgreSQL, dependencies and to create databases and users.
+If you need further instructions to configure your development environment, take a look at our [Vagrant bootstrap script](/Vagrant.sh).
+It has all the commands to install Python, Node.js, CoffeeScript, Bower and PostgreSQL dependencies, and to create databases and users.
 It is designed to work with [Ubuntu 14.04](http://releases.ubuntu.com/trusty/), but works with most [Debian](http://debian.org) distributions.

 Note that the included [.bowerrc](/.bowerrc) sets up a customized directory to store Bower files.